 If you have an athlete in your family who loves his sport, loves to compete, and loves to win, you may feel unsure as a parent of how to handle his super-competitive spirit.
-Being strongly competitive means a kid plays hard, takes the game seriously, and hates losing--all good things for an athlete.
-But many super-competitive kids may also be way too hard on themselves.
+Being strongly competitive means a kid plays hard, takes the game seriously, and hates losing--all good things for an athlete, but many super-competitive kids may also be way too hard on themselves.
 If your child is one of those who takes competition very seriously, then I know you, as a parent, have felt the effects; it’s tough to watch your kid beat up on themselves when they are not happy with their performance.

-After 20 years of being a sports mom to 3 kids, I’ve learned that you cannot change your competitive child into one who does not care.
+After 20 years of being a sports mom to three kids, I’ve learned that you cannot change your competitive child into one who does not care.
 However, you can keep from aggravating their personal frustration by avoiding these mistakes:

 Do not force consoling hugs on your child after a "bad" game

 I've tried it only to be brushed off.
 Nothing personal, Mom and Dad.
 It's not you the kid is rejecting; they are just not in a hugging mood.

 Do not make light of their loss following a "bad" game

 A competitive child may not be receptive when they are upset about their performance.